Academics

 Students at UC Santa Cruz often double major in two different subjects.
 You must obtain approval from both departments to declare a double major.
 For additional information, please see Major and Minor Requirements in the UCSC General Catalog.

 Class level and major affect the size of classes a student will encounter.
-Students are likely to experience an increasing proportion of small classes as they progress from freshman to senior level.
+Students are likely to experience an increasing proportion of small classes as they progress to senior level.

 Currently, 16% of our courses have more than 100 students enrolled, and 57% of our courses have fewer than 30 students enrolled.
 Our largest lecture hall, Kresge Lecture Hall, holds 600 students.